ubinexus/sonic-utilities/doc/Command-Reference.md

   ```

 **show logging**

 This command displays all the currently stored log messages.
 All the latest processes and corresponding transactions are stored in the "syslog" file.
 This file is saved in the path `/var/log` and can be viewed by giving the command ` sudo cat syslog` as this requires root login.
-Individual process can also be viewed using the command `ps -ax | grep <\process name>
+Individual processes can also be viewed using the command `ps -ax | grep <process name>`

 - Usage:
   ```